CDCgov/prime-reportstream/frontend-react/docs/proposals/0003-uswds-react-components.md

 ## Decision Drivers

 - Recent experience adding a simple addition to USWDS showed that we can't rely on them to update their library according to our needs.
+- Trussworks React components provide extremely thin wrappers around basic USWDS markup, which makes them lightweight, but is also a roadblock for developers (like us) who want to make more complicated extensions to the USWDS library.
 - Our `<Table />` component is becoming increasing complex and to be realized fully, requires us to deviate significantly from the USWDS base `<Table />` component.

 ## Considered Options